Departmental Application to Appoint a Term Faculty Member as a Teaching Specialist: Process and Guidelines

 - Fulfilling the nature of this position, which is to meet department needs in the medium-term.

-- The review every 5th year helps contribute to a request for a subsequent appointment.
+- The review that occurs during every 5th year helps contribute to a request for a subsequent appointment.
 It is also consistent with the new Faculty Manual language calling for reviews of all term faculty members in the 1st, 2nd and 5th years of service.

-- There are a number of reasons to require the application and subsequent requests for subsequent 3-year appointments include a five-year staffing plan for the position.
+- There are a number of reasons to require the application and subsequent requests for subsequent 3-year appointments include a 5-year staffing plan for the position.
 They include: